Pink Vegan Spring Rolls

 - Wash cilantro and remove leaves from stems.

 - Fill a large bowl with water and defrosted dragon fruit.
 Using a strainer you can remove the sold parts if desired.

 - Soak the rice paper in the mixture for a few seconds.
 Once it starts to get soft, lay on a slightly damp surface to make the wrap.

 - Lay ingredients down in the middle with whatever you want to show through the most first.

 - Fold the sides in then choose the shortest side to roll up first.

-- Sauce: in a smal dish whisk all of the ingredients together until smooth.
-If the sauce is too thick, add more citrus to modify the consistency.
+- Sauce: in a small dish whisk all of the ingredients together until smooth.
+If the sauce is too thick, add more orange juice to modify the consistency.
 Top with crushed peanuts and or sesame seeds.